sh4dow18/sde/README.md

 This command show you the interfaces that you have in your system.

-To access to an access point put (<SSID> refers to a name of the access point. <password> refers to the password of the access point.
+To access to an access point put ("SSID" refers to a name of the access point. "password" refers to the password of the access point.
 You should not put the "<>"):

 ```bash